 1. Get funded by your university

 This would perhaps be the ideal situation: that a university cares about a project so much that it will continue to fund it, in good times and bad.
-Perhaps some universities see that as an option, but KU Leuven definitely does not.
+Perhaps this is an option at some universities in some countries, but not in Belgium.
 All funding for projects is competitive and linked to short-term projects.